 Parameter Description Support Overlay and Underlay Arts: When enabled, options to manipulate overlay and underlay arts are available.
 Advanced Display: Enable or disable the Advanced Display mode.
-Advanced Options Advanced Palette Lists: Lets you switch your palette list to Advanced Palette Lists mode for creating and storing palettes in the Scene or Element Palette List.
-Restore Current Selected Drawing on Undo: If a drawing other than the current one is being affected by an Undo command, the affected drawing is displayed.
-Advanced Element Mode : Displays more options in the Add Column dialog box and the Column Properties dialog box.
-Auto-rename Elements : Controls whether to rename the element whenever the corresponding node name in the Node view or layer name in the Timeline view is changed.
-Support CMYK in PDF/Illustrator Import: Lets you import .pdf and .ai files that were created or exported in CMYK mode.
+Advanced Palette Lists: Lets you switch your palette list to Advanced Palette Lists mode for creating and storing palettes in the Scene or Element Palette List.
+Restore Current Selected Drawing on Undo : If a drawing other than the current one is being affected by an Undo command, the affected drawing is displayed.
+Advanced Element Mode: Displays more options in the Add Column dialog box and the Column Properties dialog box.
+Auto-rename Elements: Controls whether to rename the element whenever the corresponding node name in the Node view or layer name in the Timeline view is changed.
+Support CMYK in PDF/III ustrator Import : Lets you import .pdf and .ai files that were created or exported in CMYK mode.
 The colours of the resulting imported image may still not look 100% faithful to its CMYK original due to the RGB conversion.
 It is recommended that you convert these files to RGB images before importing them into Toon Boom Harmony Premium.
 Disabling this option will cause all the colours of the imported image to be displayed as red to indicate that the file was not converted to RBG before import.

-PDF/Illustrator Import as Separate Layers: Imports the different groups/elements of the .pdf or .ai file as separate layers.
-For Illustrator files, the import will use the top level group as separate layer names.
+Advanced Options PDF/III ustrator Import as Separate Layers : Imports the different groups/elements of the .pdf or .ai file as separate layers.
+For III ustrator files, the import will use the top level group as separate layer names.
 Deselect this option to import pdf or .ai files as a single layer.

-Element Node "Animate Using Animation Tools" Default Value: If you know that you prefer to work in the style of version 7.3 or earlier, or if you intend to substitute many drawings throughout your animation, you might wish to deselect this option.
+Element Node "Animate Using Animation Tools" Default Value : If you know that you prefer to work in the style of version 7.3 or earlier, or if you intend to substitute many drawings throughout your animation, you might wish to deselect this option.
 This way, you won't have to do it every time (through the Layer Properties) for each new drawing layer that you create.

-Compress Saved Keyframes: Compresses keyframe values when there are no changes between adjacent keyframes.
+Compress Saved Keyframes : Compresses keyframe values when there are no changes between adjacent keyframes.
 The resulting project is not compatible with versions of Harmony prior to version 11.

-Enable Logging of IO Operations: When enabled, Harmony will create a log of every file operation it performs in a log file in the logs subfolder of the scene folder.
+Enable Logging of IO Operations : W hen enabled, Harmony will create a log of every file operation it performs in a log file in the logs subfolder of the scene folder.
+Enable Camera View Performance Report : Displays debugging information in the Camera view so that you may see the performance of the application as well as the rig being rendered.
 Enable Middle Button Pans View: When enabled, clicking and dragging the Drawing or Camera view with the middle mouse button will pan it.